astradev123/obsidian-focus-time/README.md

-# Obsidian Focus Time Plugin
+# Focus Time Plugin

 English | [简体中文](README_zh.md)

-The Obsidian Focus Time Plugin automatically tracks the time you spend focused on your notes and allows you to view a leaderboard of your total focus time for each note.
+The Focus Time Plugin automatically tracks the time you spend focused on your notes and allows you to view the data of your total focus time for each note.
 With this tool, you can better review your focus journey, uncover "hidden gem notes" marked by time, and make your Obsidian note-taking more planned and rewarding!

 ## Features Overview